jonathanw82/the-honey-pot/README.md

 Same navigation as before, when the order is clicked from the profile page a page saying order history is diaplayed with the order summery and to the bottom a link to the beekeepers blog.

 #### Product Admin
-Product admin is only available to the superuser Same navigation as before,
+Product admin is only available to the superuser Same navigation as before, with a create product button at the top canter with a to bottom button next to it, each prodct also has 2 buttons update and delete.

 ### Nice to have: